top of page

 Next Steps

-This report sets out the scale of the challenge faced in Cheshire West and Chester, the actions we plan to take and the performance indicators that will be used to track our progress.
-This plan is the product of a considerable amount of engagement, and is intended to be the start, rather than the end, of a process of ongoing co-production with Members, staff, residents and other stakeholders to ensure we can deliver on our goals.
+This report sets out the scale of the challenge faced in west Cheshire, the actions we plan to take and the performance indicators that will be used to track our progress.

 The next steps for the development of the Climate Emergency Response Plan are: